-I like the Vulcan Utility and Rogue Utility bench the most.
+I also like the Vulcan Utility and Rogue Utility bench.
 Both of these units are strong, stable, supportive, comfortable, and 12″ wide.
-There are no max loads to be concerned with, and they are both very reasonably priced.
+There are no max loads to be concerned with, and they are both reasonably priced.
 After shipping, these two units cost just about the same so it’s six of one, half a dozen of the other.
-However, the Vulcan is 17½” high which is within IPF spec, whereas 18″ is not (that’s splitting hairs though).
+That said, the FB-5000 Competition Bench is still a lot more bench for less money, in my opinion.

-The Monster Utility Bench with Fat Pad is a personal favorite, but it’s not as cost-effective as these other two.
-I would probably avoid the CFF, York, and Titan bench for the reasons discussed in their respective sections.
+The Monster Utility Bench with Fat Pad is a personal favorite, but it’s not as cost-effective as these others.
+I would avoid the CFF, York, and Titan bench for the reasons discussed in their respective sections.

 Adjustable Incline Benches

 Adjustable benches will set you back a little more cash than flat benches, that is assuming you buy one of a reasonably decent quality.
-Anything under about $200 in the adjustable world is pretty much garbage, and there is a pretty good chance you’ll be disappointed in the stability, feel, and available settings of something that cheap.
+Any bench under about $200 in the adjustable world is pretty much garbage, and there is a good chance that you’ll be disappointed in the stability, feel, and available settings of something that cheap.

 York ST Adjustable Incline Bench

-This is the adjustable version of the York ST Bench (above).
+This is the adjustable inclined version of the York ST Bench (above).
 York’s ladder system allows you to easily switch between the six different back positions.
-This bench is made of heavy duty steel with a powder coat finish, has wheels for easy mobility around the gym, and has high-density foam padding just like the flat ST. It is available in white or silver, weighs about 100 pounds, and is 57″ long by 19″ off the ground.
+This bench is made of heavy duty steel with a powder coat finish, has wheels for easy mobility, and features high-density foam padding just like the flat ST. It is available in white or silver, weighs about 100 pounds, and is 57″ long by 19″ off the ground.

 This isn’t a bad incline bench for the price.
 It’s nearly-commercial grade for about $399, it has ample position variety, and the seat creates a nice and secure angle with the pad so that you don’t slide out or feel like you’re sliding out.
 The handle and wheels are nice, and the gap created between pads isn’t excessive.

-You used to be able to pick this bench up at Rogue Fitness, but they’ve switched to only selling the flat variation of the ST. My guess is because they now manufacturer many of their own adjustable benches (many of which are in this guide.)
-You can still get it at a competitive price at Amazon.
-They offer the pictured bench in white, and a silver version with an alternate pad shape that I personally think is silly.
+You used to be able to pick the adjustable ST up at Rogue Fitness, but they’ve switched to only selling the flat variation of the ST. My guess is because they now manufacturer many of their own adjustable benches (many of which are found in this guide.)
+You can still find it at a competitive price on Amazon – they offer the ST in white, and a silver version with an alternate pad shape that I personally think is silly.

 Rep Fitness FID Adjustable Bench